 Albany State University

-Albany State University was founded in 1903 as a bible school by Joseph Winthrop Holley, a son of former slaves who was educated in the north and returned south to create opportunity for others.
+Albany State University was founded in 1903 as a bible school by Joseph Winthrop Holley, a son of former slaves who was educated in the north and returned south to create opportunities for others.
 Originally focused on teacher training and agriculture, the school was given to the state in 1917 to create a public Normal and Agricultural College for African-American students.
 Albany was the center of the Albany Movement in the 1960s, a key Civil Rights Movement initiative.
 In recent years, Albany State has grown into Georgia’s largest HBCU, and is ranked by U.S. News & World Report as a top 30 HBCU, and a top 50 public regional college.

 Albany State’s mission puts it at the center of economic development, community growth, and educational opportunity for southwestern Georgia.
 Building on its heritage and its current status as a regional college, Albany State focuses on the needs of the community, from public service to educational outreach, including extension and online programs.
 Students gain a strong foundation in the liberal arts, while professional programs like nursing, accounting, and forensic science draw students and earn Albany State national attention.
 With affordability and quality, Albany State is one of Georgia’s best values.